-Measuring out ingredients is usually an easy task, that is unless you need to convert your measurements!
+Measuring out ingredients is usually an easy task as long as you don't need to convert your measurements!
 Every cook has probably encountered a situation where the measuring spoon they need seems to have disappeared.
 Remembering just how many tablespoons equal half a cup can be tricky, especially if you're in the middle of a complicated recipe.
 But you can use a simple table showing equivalences between common units of culinary measurement to help you easily convert between them.

 |1 teaspoon||1/3 tablespoon||1/6 fluid ounce|

 |1/3 cup||1/4 cup plus 4 teaspoons||2 3/4 fluid ounces|

 |1 pint||2 cups||16 fluid ounces|